anxiety · Mind Medicine Australia

 On September 30th 2021, the Therapeutic Goods Administration (TGA) of Australia published an eagerly awaited report on the use of psychedelics in treating mental health conditions.
 It is an independent review of the evidence surrounding two particular substances: MDMA and psilocybin, commissioned by the regulatory agency in order to inform its decision making process towards these substances.
 Currently, these substances are placed in ‘Schedule 9’ of the ‘Poisons Standard’ – the most restrictive classification which includes other substances like heroin.
 The TGA is in the midst of evaluating a proposal to move them into ‘Schedule 8’, a less restrictive category.
 Schedule 9 substances are considered ‘Prohibited substances with high potential for abuse and misuse’, and are only accessible for purposes of medical research, in order to severely limit access.
 Although we are in a time of increasing awareness and interest in psychedelic substances, the history of psychedelic research in the modern era is complex.
 The current restrictions on psychedelic use for recreational and medical purposes are closely intertwined with US government anxieties about counterculture movements in the Vietnam War era.

 The proposal to reschedule is led by an Australian nonprofit, Mind Medicine Australia (MMA), and has the support of world leading experts in psychedelic research.
 If successful, it will lead to a situation where Australian patients suffering from mental illness can access psychedelic substances for use in therapy.
 There are no proposed changes to the status of recreational use of psychedelics, which will remain in Schedule 9.
 A range of safeguards will be in place – for example, prescription will be restricted to being prescribed by psychiatrist or specialist addiction physician.
-MMA has been training cohorts of qualified psychotherapists specifically in psychedelic-assisted therapy in anticipation of future demand.
+MMA has been training cohorts of qualified psychotherapists specifically in psychedelic-assisted therapies in anticipation of future demand.
 Access is envisioned to occur in a medically controlled environment with the patient never taking the substances home.
 As unregistered medicines, prescribers will still require approval on a per patient basis from both the TGA (under Special Access Scheme B) and the State or Territory Government where the treatment is to occur.
 Mental health conditions like post-traumatic stress disorder (PTSD) and depression are frustratingly difficult to treat, with debilitating impacts on patient’s lives and those around them – and it is envisioned that these patients stand to benefit from a psychedelic experience given in a controlled and supervised setting.

-What’s the evidence for psychedelic-assisted therapy?
+What’s the evidence for psychedelic-assisted therapies?

 In recent years, psychedelic research has reached an inflection point, with accelerating recognition worldwide of its therapeutic value in a range of mental health conditions.
 A landmark phase 3 trial evaluating MDMA for the treatment of PTSD read out earlier this year, sponsored by the pioneering US based nonprofit MAPS.
 A total of 91 patients with severe PTSD were randomised to two groups, with the average patient having carried the diagnosis for 14 years.
 A large majority (92%) of patients had experienced suicidal ideation during their lifetime, and 1 in 3 had attempted suicide in the past.